Table of contents

 Tomoe Nage | CMAC-JUDO.com

-‘Tomoe Nage’ is a sacrifice technique.
-If opponent is bended forward and/or in a forward momentum, Tomoe Nage seems ideal.
-It consists of unbalancing Uke forward and down by dropping own body with back to the ground while holding Uke, then lift right foot to place it on Uke’s lower abdomen, push him up and throw him forward over head.
-When dropping to the ground make sure to be close, your butt should be under Uke’s butt.
+Tomoe Nage is a sacrifice technique.
+If opponent is bent forward and/or in a forward momentum, Tomoe Nage seems ideal.
+It consists of unbalancing Uke forward and down by dropping your back to the ground with your pelvis close to under his.
+Simultaneously, lift your right foot to place it under Uke’s lower abdomen.
+Finally, push him up with that leg and throw him forward over your head.

 video

-‘Sacrifice Hiza Guruma’ is a new technique that looks similar to ‘Tomoe Nage’.
+Sacrifice Hiza Guruma is a new technique that looks similar to Tomoe Nage.
 Instead of placing right/left foot on Uke’s lower abdomen, place it right above knee to reap Uke’s right/left leg.
 Then use arms to turn him on his back to the side of reaped leg instead of throwing him above shoulders.
 Reaping left leg may be easier when conventionally gripping opponent because your right hand will be able to push his body to the side.
 Left hand would maybe ideally grip side of shoulder instead of sleeve to aid with turning opponent on his back.
 Also, I think, from personal experience, the leg you don’t use to reap, could be used to help lift and turn the opponent by letting him fall on your raised tibia.

 video

-Both techniques are useful when opponent has forward momentum, but I guess ‘sacrifice Hiza Guruma’ is especially useful when opponent is turned, showing one leg and hiding the other, as the shown leg could be reaped and his body already being side-ways will be easier to turn.
+Both techniques are useful when opponent has forward momentum.
+But I guess sacrifice Hiza Guruma is especially useful when opponent is turned, showing one leg and hiding the other, as the shown leg could be reaped and his body already being side-ways will be easier to turn.

 Ne Waza